What Does a Minimalist Home Look Like In Real Life?

 I have one set of utensils, baking pans, and pots.
 There isn’t room for more.
 We don’t shop at Costco anymore, because we simply don’t have the space, and now support local businesses by buying just what we need instead of stockpiling it.

-My other favourite spot is our deck.
-It’s almost 300 square feet, and this is where I do most of my writing, and my favorite place to write is sitting in a deck chair, balance my laptop on my lap, with my coffee beside me.
-I have a window on the world, and can say hello to my neighbours as they walk by or stop for a chat.
+My other favorite spot is our deck.
+It’s almost 300 square feet, and this is where I do most of my writing, and my favorite place to write is sitting in a deck chair, balancing my laptop on my lap, with my coffee beside me.
+I have a window on the world and can say hello to my neighbors as they walk by or stop for a chat.
 Another important perk of living small the way we do is the community we enjoy.
 Pure simplicity.

-Even after 4+ years I’m still amazing at how little space we need.
+Even after 4+ years, I’m still amazed at how little space we need.

 Check out Judy’s post on Full Time RV Living.